grab/engineering-blog/_posts/2019-05-09-bubble-tea-craze-on-grabfood.md

 And here is a little shoutout to our star merchants including Chatime, Coco Fresh Tea & Juice, Macao Imperial Tea, Ochaya, Koi Tea, Cafe Amazon, The Alley, iTEA, Gong Cha, and Serenitea.

-## Just how much do you drink?
+## Just How Much do You Drink?

 On average, Southeast Asians drink 4 cups of bubble tea per person per month on GrabFood.
 Thai consumers top the regional average by 2 cups, consuming about six cups of bubble tea per person per month.
 This is closely followed by Filipino consumers who drink an average of 5 cups per person per month.

 <div class="post-image-section">
   <img alt="Average bubble tea consumption by cups per person per month" src="/img/bubble-tea-craze-on-grabfood/image7.png">